wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: The agent labels feature allows users to customize agent alert information to include specific data.
-Learn more here.
+Learn more about this feature here.

 .. _labels: